MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-changes-history.md

 - Fixed the SQL Log Reader data source to support changing of the SQL Authentication method
 - Fixed the Performance Reader data source to support changing of the SQL Authentication method
 - Fixed issue in data source of SPN Status monitor that may lead to memory leak
-- Fixed error "Unsupported path format" in workflows targeting Filegroups
+- Fixed error "Unsupported path format" in workflows targeting filegroups
 - Fixed discovery error on non-readable availability replicas
 - Fixed wrong Run As profile in the SQL Server Integration Services Seed Discovery
 - Fixed issue that caused rule "Disable Discovery of Selected DB Engines" to fail